SaurabhKrSing/CSS/Readme.md

 | [What is Platform Independence](#What-is-Platform-Independence)                       |
 | [Why we use static in Main Method in java](#Why-we-use-static-in-Main-Method-in-java) |

-### What is Java (Just Another Virtual Accelerator)
+### What is CSS

-Java is a high level, class based, object-oriented programming language that is designed to have as few implementation dependencies as possible.
-Java is widely used programming language for coding web application.
+CSS, or Cascading Style Sheets, is a stylesheet language used to control the presentation and layout of web pages written in HTML and XML.
+It enables the separation of document content from presentation, allowing designers to style elements with properties such as color, layout, and typography for enhanced visual aesthetics.

 **[⬆ Back to Top](#table-of-contents)**

+---

 ## Disclaimer